johnpapa/angular-ngrx-data/docs/README.md

 ***You may never write an action, reducer, selector, effect, or HTTP dataservice again.***

-[_Ngrx_](faq.md#ngrx) helps Angular application manage shared state in a "reactive" style, following the [redux](faq.md#redux) pattern.
+[_Ngrx_](faq.md#ngrx) helps Angular applications manage shared state in a "reactive" style, following the [redux](faq.md#redux) pattern.

 Everyone complains about the amount of boilerplate code you must write and maintain to manage [entity](faq.md#entity) data with ngrx.

-Every entity type has a multitude of actions, reducer cases, and selectors that look virtually same across all entity types.
+In standard ngrx, every entity type has a multitude of actions, reducer cases, and selectors that look virtually the same across all entity types.

 Several libraries offer to _reduce_ the boilerplate.
 Some will _generate_ it for you.
 Ngrx-Data _eliminates it altogether_.

-Ngrx-data's surprisingly simple approach is give all entities the same representation in an entity cache within the ngrx state tree.
-Then it dynamically generates all ngrx actions, reducers, selectors and effects as you need them.
+_Ngrx-data_ stores entities by type in distinct collections in an entity cache within the ngrx state tree.
+Then, to fetch and modify entity data, it dynamically generates the corresponding ngrx actions, reducers, selectors and effects as you need them.

 **It's still ngrx**.
 This is a _library for ngrx_, not an ngrx alternative.

 Every entity has its own actions.
 Every operation takes its unique journey through the store, reducers, effects, and selectors.
-You just let ngrx-data write these for you.
+You just let _ngrx-data_ create these for you.

 You can still add more store properties, actions, reducers, selectors, and effects.
 You can override any ngrx-data behavior for an individual entity type or for all entities.